 From the Tattler website:

 Heating our brand of acetal copolymer above 460 degrees F (238 C) should be avoided.
-At these temperatures, formaldehyde, a colorless and irritating gas that can be harmful in high concentrations, is generated.

 Here is my concern: